 After nearly a year of trying different ideas, I chose the circular form because it best described how everything in nature is connected.
 For these larger (for me) pieces, I use raw edge applique, machine embroidery, and some acrylic paint.

-Since launching Woven Woods, which is now touring, I’ve continued with this challenge of designing in the round, it’s just so engaging!
+Since launching Woven Woods, I’ve continued with this challenge of designing in the round, it’s just so engaging!

 What was your first memory of stitching – who taught you?